-If you visit the Clare Valley Wine, Food & Tourism Centre they can normally print off a map for you.
+Alternatively, if you visit the Clare Valley Wine, Food & Tourism Centre, they can normally print off a map for you.

 Q. Where can I find more information on accommodation and transport options?

-There are sections of the trail which pass over private property, under no circumstances can any dogs (even well behaved ones on a leash) be taken onto private property.
+A. While there are sections of stages of the trail that follow regular roads or other public trails (such as the Riesling Trail) which permit dogs as per normal council rules, all stages of the trail pass through private property at various points.
+Under NO CIRCUMSTANCES can any dogs (even well behaved cute ones on a leash) be taken onto private property.

-Landholders have generously allowed walkers on their property on the condition that dogs will not enter.
-If you break this rule you risk future access for everyone.
+Landholders have generously allowed walkers onto their property on the condition that dogs will not enter.
+If you break this rule, you risk future access for everyone.

-A. Currently there are no formal camping areas associated with the trail, this may be something which happens down the track.
+A. Currently there are no formal camping areas associated with the trail, but there are plans for some to be offered to hikers down the track.